 Just as the individual in a group benefits from insights given from other members, s/he is allowed the opportunity to give to other group members.
 Helping others with their issues and concerns, and becoming important to others, usually raises a person's self-esteem.

-Counseling and Psychological Services is pleased to announce our group offerings for spring semester.
-If you are interested in participating in one of these groups or would like more information, please call 651-962-6780 or email the facilitators.
+Counseling and Psychological Services is pleased to announce a summer 2014 group.
+If you are interested in participating in this group or would like more information, please call 651-962-6780 or email the facilitators.
 A brief screening/intake interview is required.

 St. Paul Location